johanneskopton/decision_ui/documentation/installation/README.md

 ![Backup Database](./backup-database.webp)

-Please keep in mind that this file is most likely not compatible with a different version of the application.
+> NOTE: Please keep in mind that this file is most likely not compatible with a different version of the application.

 ## Container Installation on Linux